obspy/obspy/obspy/io/mseed/src/libmseed/README.md

 License along with this software.
 If not, see <https://www.gnu.org/licenses/>.

-## Acknowlegements
+## Acknowledgements

 Numerous improvements have been incorporated based on feedback and patches submitted by others.
-Individual acknowlegements are included in the ChangeLog.
+Individual acknowledgements are included in the ChangeLog.

 This library also uses code bits published in the public domain and